TiredEspressoBean/FakeNewsDetector---AI/ReadMe.md

 ## Overview

 This project implements a Fake News Detection system using the BERT model to classify news articles as real or fake.
-For detailed information please see FakeNewsDetector.ipynb for the source code, or click the google colab icon at the top of the FakeNewsDetector.ipynb to potentially try it yourself.
+For detailed information please see FakeNewsDetector.ipynb for the source code, or click the Google colab icon at the top of the FakeNewsDetector.ipynb to potentially try it yourself.

 ## Technical Details